nearform/udaru/packages/udaru-core/README.md

 ## Hooks

-Hooks are registered using the `udaru.addHook` method and allow you to listen to specific events in udaru life.
+Hooks are registered using the `udaru.addHook` method and allow you to listen to specific events in udaru.

 Each udaru method exposes a namespaced hook (e.g.: the `udaru.authorize.isUserAuthorized` method exposes the `authorize:isUserAuthorized` hook).

-The hook is a node-style callback with three arguments: the method arguments, the method result values and a callback to invoke once done
+The hook is a node-style callback with three arguments: the method arguments, the method result values and a callback to invoke once done.

 Simple example taken from [examples/hooks.js](examples/hooks.js):